pablo-abc/felte/packages/site/markdown/docs/en/latest/custom-form-controls.md

 ## Custom form controls

-If for some reason you're not using an HTML5 input or textarea as an input, you can always bind to the `data` store in order to let Felte manage your custom controls.
+If for some reason you're not using an HTML5 input, select or textarea element as an input, you can always bind to the `data` store in order to let Felte manage your custom controls.

 ```html
 <script>